moreonion/webform_confirm_email/README.txt

 from name, to address, to name, ...) is the same as the webform email settings form.
-The only difference is in the 2nd email type, the "confirmation request email", where you have an added entry in the "Token values" list, here you'll find the %confirm_url token that should be used in confirmation request emails.
+The only difference is in the 2nd email type, the "confirmation request email", where you have an added entry in the "Token values" list, here you'll find the [submission:confirm_url] token that should be used in confirmation request emails.
 This token will be expanded to the confirmation link.
 So as an example the content of your "E-mail template" could look like this:

-"Hallo %value[first_name] %value[last_name],
+"Hello [submission:values:first_name] [submission:values:last_name],

-  please visit the link below to confirm your submission.
+Please visit the link below to confirm your submission:

-%confirm_url
+ [submission:confirm_url]

 Thank you!